Masculinizing hormone therapy: Transdermal

 Transdermal testosterone is available throughout the world under the brand names Andromen Forte, Androgel, Testogel and Testim.
 They are absorbed quickly when applied and produce a temporary drug depot in the skin which diffuses into the circulation, peaking at 4 hours and decreasing slowly over the rest of the day.
 The cost varies, as with all medication, from country to country, from as little as $50/month to about $280/month.

 Transdermal testosterone poses a risk of inadvertent exposure to others who come in contact with the patient's skin.
 This is most important for patients whose intimate partners are pregnant or those who are parents of young children as both of these groups are more vulnerable to the masculinizing effects of androgens.
-Case reports of significant virilization of young children after exposure to topical androgen preparations (both prescription and 'supplement' products) used by their caregivers demonstrates this very real risk.
+Case reports of significant virilization of young children after exposure to topical androgen preparations (both prescription and 'supplement' products) used by their caregivers demonstrates this very real risk; the same principle also applies to estrogens.